Quedow/tarot-game/README.md

 **To do**

+**2508.1.7.2**
-- Possibility to rejoin game if disconnected
+- Possibility to rejoin game after disconnection
-- Highlight valid cards
+- Improve UX and displayed information
+- Fix global score calculation

 **2501.1.6.0**
 - Choose turn sound